TAOGenna/inversion-algorithm-plasma-frequency-profile/README.md

 </p>

 ## Overview
-The problem of inverting ionograms into plasma frequency profiles is a longstanding problem with some known approaches.
-Most of them are closed software written on some antique language.
-This project is a Python implementation of an inversion algorithm based on quasi-parabolic layers.
-By alternating between these we are able the construct a smooth curve for the plasma frequency profile while fitting with an least squares error the produced vs the original ionogram.
+The inversion of ionograms into plasma frequency profiles is a longstanding problem, with several established approaches.
+However, most of these are implemented in closed software, often written in outdated programming languages.
+This project presents a Python implementation of an inversion algorithm based on quasi-parabolic layers.
+By alternating between these layers, we can construct a smooth plasma frequency profile while minimizing the least squares error between the generated and the original ionogram.

-See the documentation PDF file for details about the math and algorithms.
+Refer to the accompanying PDF documentation for detailed information on the mathematics and algorithms used.

 ## How to use
-This program expects `.SAO` files, common for sharing remote sensing data.
-This files should be placed in the `/sao_files/` directory.
-Then just run `python3 main.py` in your terminal and you will see a progress bar in your terminal when the algorithm solves for the E layer and F layer.
-The `avoid_date_list.txt` is for writing down the dates that produce bad quality ionograms and we want to avoid, otherwise the program will stop.
-The final image comparing results should look like the ones above.
+This program expects `.SAO` files, which are commonly used for sharing remote sensing data.
+These files should be placed in the `/sao_files/` directory.
+To run the program, simply execute `python3 main.py` in your terminal.
+As the algorithm solves for the E and F layers, you will see a progress bar.
+The `avoid_date_list.txt` file lists dates with poor-quality ionograms that should be avoided; otherwise, the program will stop.
+The final image comparing the results should resemble the examples shown above.
 <p align="center">
   <img src="images/progress_bar.png" alt="Image 3" width="95%"/>
 </p>